bajzc/bajzc.github.io/posts/install-gtk4-on-windows/index.rst

 .. contents::

-This is a guide to install and config GTK4 library on Windows 11.
+This is a guide to install and config GTK4 on Windows 11.

 	.. note::